Zachary-Huffman/fuzzy-octo-barnacle/README.md

 java -jar IntListAnalyzer.jar

+Alternatively, there is also now a .exe file in the directory which (when moved to your desktop with the welcome.txt) can be ran by double clicking.

 *When using the program, it will ask you to hit enter to transition screens :)

 **If this does not work, please try downloading "IntListAnalyzerV2.jar" instead.
 This jar file was compiled using compliency with earlier versions of the JRE.